-temple, how it was adorned with goodly stones, and gifts, he said,

-- 'As for these things which ye behold, the days will shall not be left one stone you, There shall not be left there shall not be left one upon another, that shall not be thrown down. - ''And they asked Him, saying, Master, but when shall these things be, ? and what sign will there be when these things shall come to pass?'
+- 'And as some spake of the temple, how it was adorned with goodly stones, and gifts, he said, - 'As for these things which ye behold, the days will come, in the which there shall not be left one stone upon another, that shall not be thrown down. - ' 'And they asked Him, saying, , Master, but when shall these things say unto you, There shall not be left here one stone upon another that shall not be thrown down.